Sorvereign/pdf-io/README.md

 const pdfFilePath = "path/to/your/pdf/file.pdf";
 const outputDirectory = "path/to/output/images";

-// Create an instance of PdfImageExtractor const extractor = new PDFIO(pdfFilePath, { outputDirectory });
+// Create an instance of PDFIO const extractor = new PDFIO(pdfFilePath, { outputDirectory });

 // Extract images from the PDF